TownyAdvanced/TownyResources/README.md

 ###### Limit Schedule
 - Extraction is limited per day.
 - The extraction records of all players are reset at Towny New Day.
+###### Information
+- When a player hits their daily extraction limit for a particular category of material, they will see an information bar message.
+Example:
+  > Daily Extraction limit reached for Beetroot (64)
 ###### Limit Mechanisms
+- Resources can only be extracted in the following circumstances:
-- Block Breaking:
+  - Block Drops:
     - Before a player's daily limit is reached, if they break a block and it drops an item, this counts towards their daily limit for that item's category.
-  - After a player's daily limit is reached, they cannot longer break blocks in that category (*Exception: Stone, Cobblestone, and Dirt - which can still be broken but drop nothing*).
+    - After a player's daily limit is reached:
-  - Blocks do not drop items in any other circumstance.
+      - Ancient Debris: Block does not break; Warning message is sent.
+      - Dirt, Rock, Cobblestone: Block breaks; No warning message is sent.
+      - All other blocks: Block breaks; Warning message is sent.
-- Mob Deaths:
+  - Mob Death Drops:
     - Before a player's daily limit is reached, if they kill a mob and it drops an item, this counts towards their daily limit for that item's category.
-  - After a player's daily limit is reached, mobs they kill will no longer drop items in that category.
+    - After a player's daily limit is reached, if they kill a mob which would otherwise drop an item in that category, it does not and a warning message is sent.
-  - Mobs do not drop items on death in any other circumstance.
   - Fishing:
-  - Before a player's daily limit is reached, if they catch an item while fishing, this count towards their daily limit for that item's category.
+    - Before a player's daily limit is reached, if they catch an item while fishing, this counts towards their daily limit for that item's category.
-  - After a player's daily limit is reached, they can no longer catch items in that category.
+    - After a player's daily limit is reached, if a fishing action would catch an item in that category, it does not and a warning message is sent.
   - Sheep Shearing:
-  - Before a player's daily limit is reached, if they shear a sheep, this counts +2 towards the player's daily limit for wool.
+    - Before a player's daily limit is reached, if they shear a sheep, this counts +2 towards the player's daily limit for the wool category.
-  - After a player's daily limit is reached, they can no longer shear sheep.
+    - After a player's daily limit is reached, if they try to shear a sheep they cannot, and a warning message is sent.
-  - Sheep do not drop wool via in any other circumstance.
   - Egg Laying:
     - Before a player's daily limit is reached, eggs dropped within their owned town plots, count towards their daily limit for eggs.
-  - After a player's daily limit is reached, chickens will no longer drop eggs in their owned town plots.
+    - After a player's daily limit is reached, chickens will not drop eggs in their owned town plots.
-  - Chickens do not drop eggs in any other circumstance.
+# Admin Guide

-###### Information
+###### Reload
-- When a player hits their daily extraction limit for a particular category of material, they will see an information bar message.
-Example:
+- `/tra reload` - Reload TownyResouces
-  > Daily Extraction limit reached for Beetroot (64)
+- Configure Daily Extraction Limits
+  - Daily Extraction Limits for each resources are are configured in the *TownyResources* config.yml file.
+  - *NOTE*: After you make change to the daily extraction limits, individual player records do not change until new Towny New Day.
+- Configure Offers
+  - Resource Offers are configured in the *TownyResources* config.yml file.
+  - ***WARNING***: If you reconfigure the offers list, it will change not only future discoveries, but also existing discoveries.
+Take particular care when removing an offer category, as this will remove the correponding discovery from any any towns towns which have already paid for it.

-## F.A.Q:
+# F.A.Q:
 ###### Question:
 How will *TownyResources* benefit my server ?
 ###### Answer: